Oakwright/dodevops/README.md

 In order for this app to work it needs a valid DigitalOcean Personal Access Token.
 The token is not required after this is run, so it is okay to recyle the token when finished.
-The token can either be stored in a .env file, or it can be pasted into the app at run time.
+The token can either be stored in a .env file or env variable, or it can be pasted into the app at run time.

 ### To generating a new token